 7. Grow Your Music Blog Database

-Once you have secured support and build a relationship with your first five music blogs, return to step one and identify 5 more.
+Once you have secured support and built a relationship with your first five music blogs, return to step one and identify 5 more.
 Repeat the process to slowly build your database while continuing to nurture your relationships with the blogs you already know.

 About Major Labl

-Major Labl helps transform unsigned artists into independent artists by providing management consultancy and creative services.
+Major Labl helps transform unsigned artists into indie artists by providing management consultancy and creative services.
 Join for free to get a free music marketing guide and access a range of discounts and benefits.